Aiven-Open/pglookout/README.rst

 pglookout supports two different node types, ones that are installed on the db nodes themselves, and observer nodes that can be installed anywhere.
-The purpose of the pglookout nodes on the DB nodes is to monitor the replication status of the cluster and act accordingly, the observers have a more limited
+The purpose of pglookout on the DB nodes is to monitor the replication status of the cluster and act accordingly, the observers have a more limited
 remit: they just observe the cluster status to give another viewpoint to the cluster state.
 In general it is recommended that you run the cluster